 Expensive shipping for some locations

-You know how all too often gluten-free bread looks like deflated imitations of gluten-y original counterparts?
+You know how all too often gluten-free bread looks like deflated imitations of their gluten original counterparts?
 New Cascadia Traditional’s bread isn’t like that.
 It looks and tastes like good old bread.
 You can finally cut into sandwich loaves that aren’t squat and boxy.
 The crust Rustic Italian loaf offers an airy, open crumb, while the lox-worthy bagels are terrific.

 A sandwich loaf runs $7 and four bagels are $10.
 The bakery ships items fresh, sending them out to the continental U.S. Monday through Wednesday, so refer to the shipping page on the company's website to strategize your order or check in with customer service.
 Shipping costs are based on weight and location, and the bakery recommends using the fastest option possible to ensure quality.
 There is no subscription option.

 Bread delivery isn’t cheap, but you can get quality loaves shipped to your door on a timeline that works for you.
 If you want mostly regular sliced sandwich loaves, ordering online from your local grocery store is your best bet.
-But if you live far from decent bakeries or just want to try something different, getting bread delivered can be a carb-tastic adventure.
+But if you live far from decent bakeries or just want to try something different, getting bread delivered can be a welcoming adventure.
 We recommend starting your search with Zingerman’s Bakehouse and going from there.

 Frequently Asked Questions